Memal7/kcna/02_container-orchestration.md

     - Scale containers if load increases.
     - Provide networking to connect containers
     - Provision storage if containers need to persist data.
-- In this case, you come very quickly to the point where you need an orchestration system to manage these containers and solve these problems in a automation way.
+- In this case, you come very quickly to the point where you need an orchestration system to manage these containers and solve these problems in an automated way.
-- A container orchestration system has typically following tasks:
+- A container orchestration system typically has the following tasks:
     - Self-healing of containers (e.g. restarting containers that fail or replacing containers)
-    - Autocaling (up/down) dynamically, based on demand
+    - Autoscaling (up/down) dynamically, based on demand
     - Automating rolling updates and rollbacks of containers
     - Managing storage to persist container's data
-    - Managing network traffics and IP adress management
+    - Managing network traffics and IP address management
 - Container orchestration systems provide a way to build a cluster of multiple servers and host the containers on top.
 - Most container orchestration systems consist of two parts: a control plane (old name: master node) responsible for managing the containers and worker nodes that host the containers.
 - Kubernetes is an open-source container orchestration software for automating deployment, scaling, and management of containerized applications.
-It's in the industry most established and widely used container orchestration system.
+It's the industry's most established and widely used container orchestration system.
-- K8s ist mostly used as an abbreviation of Kubernetes, while there's 8 letters between K and s.
+- K8s is mostly used as an abbreviation of Kubernetes, while there are 8 letters between K and s.

 ---